olanderb/Quick-DirtyDataExploration/chapter3.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here
+title       : Themes and customizing graphs description : Here you'll learn how to make your stuff nicer